 For more detailed information on reorganisation initiatives, please refer to the 2018 Consolidated Financial Statements.

-3.4 Numbers for the MPS network
+• Numbers for the MPS network

-The Group operates with a view to developing and rationalising its distribution network, combining local presence with the enhancement of innovative channels.
-For precise figures, please refer to the 2018 Financial Statements.
+The Group operates with a view to developing and rationalising its distribution network, by combining regional coverage with the strengthening of innovative channels.